 -Don’t open any attachments in the phishing e-mail either.
 Some attachments are malicious files and can bring your system down among other problems.

 -Don’t click on the links within the phishing e-mails.
-Like I said, the link may contain malicious executable programs that can run on your computer, hidden in the background.
+As we said, the link may contain malicious executable programs that can run on your computer, hidden in the background.
 And, Don’t copy and paste the links either.
 Just delete the e-mail or the pop-up message.

 -Report all spams, especially the ones that are fishing spams.
 Report them to your place of work, to your Internet Service Provider (ISP), to the business that’s being forged, to the government at firstname.lastname@example.org and to the Anti-Phishing Working Group at email@example.com which produces reports to be used by ISPs, security vendors, banks and others to fight this crime.
 Learn about spams and how they relate to phishing.